Danychr1/The-Cyber-Defense-Playbook-Project/Topics/Tools/Labs/Memory/MemoryAnalysis.md

   * Potential evidence of how it was executed (manually, script, scheduled task)

 ##### Tips for Success
-✅ Take notes as you run each command
+✅ Take notes as you run each command.

-✅ Look for patterns across different analysis types
+✅ Look for patterns across different analysis types.

-✅ Cross-reference findings (match PIDs between commands) ✅ Be patient - some commands take time on large memory dumps ✅ Think like an attacker - what would they do next?
+✅ Cross-reference findings (match PIDs between commands).

+✅ Be patient - some commands take time on large memory dumps.

+✅ Think like an attacker - what would they do next?

 #### Continuous with Labs?